WillKWL/2023_IMI_BIGDataAIHUB/Task1/README.md

     - Levenshtein distance / Jaro-Winkler distance / Cosine similarity / Jaccard similarity
   - Phonetic algorithms
     - Soundex / Metaphone / Double Metaphone
+  - Word embedding
+    - But we don't really need to capture the semantic meaning of the words for the purpose of matching names
-- Constraints in runtime
+- Constraints
-  - Checking all combinations is computationally infeasible
+  - Checking one combination at a time is computationally infeasible
-    - A total of 430 billion combinations between 1 million customer names and 430 thousand sanctioned persons
+    - If checking a pair of names takes 1 millisecond (i.e. 0.001 second), checking a total of 430 billion combinations between 1 million customer names and 430 thousand sanctioned persons would take roughly 14 years
   - Checking all combinations is inefficient
-    - Most pairs have low similarity scores and can be ignored
+    - Most pairs of names are vastly different and should be dismissed quickly
-- Chosen model
+- Chosen approach
-  - Bag of words + binary occurrence
+  - Bag of words
+    - Quick to compute as a vector space model
+  - Binary occurrence (instead of tf-idf)
-    - Very short texts (e.g. names) are likely to have noisy tf–idf values while binary occurrence values are more stable
+    - Very short texts (e.g. names) tend to have noisy tf–idf values while binary occurrence values are more stable
   - 3-gram
     - Flexibility to handle minor discrepancies in spelling and ordering of words
-- Similarity measure
+- Measure of similarity between two names
   - Cosine similarity computed using CSR sparse matrix format
-    - Simple matrix multiplication is efficient to compute
+    - Simple matrix multiplication is quick to compute
-    - CSR sparse matrix format allows defining a threshold to filter out pairs with low similarity scores ([reference](https://www.sun-analytics.nl/posts/2017-07-26-boosting-selection-of-most-similar-entities-in-large-scale-datasets/))
+    - CSR sparse matrix format allows efficient top-n multiplication based on SciPy sparse matrix dot function and NumPy argpartition function ([more details](https://www.sun-analytics.nl/posts/2017-07-26-boosting-selection-of-most-similar-entities-in-large-scale-datasets/))
 - Procedure to test a model's quality and validity
+  - Given there is no ground truth, we have to resort to qualitative assessment of the matches
-  - Name to match = 'Young Marie Mildren'
+  - Define a name to match = 'Young Marie Mildren'
-  - Draw intuition from contrastive learning to manually define a set of examples containing
+  - Draw ideas from contrastive learning to manually define a set of examples containing
-    - Positive examples: Possible variations of the same name (e.g.     'Young MarieMildren', 'Young M Mildren', 'Young, Maarrie Mildren', 'Young, Mildren', 'Young, aMrei Mildren', 'Marie Mildren Young', 'Yung Mary Mildren' etc.)
+    - Positive examples that include possible variations of the same name (e.g.     'Young MarieMildren', 'Young M Mildren', 'Young, Maarrie Mildren', 'Young, Mildren', 'Young, aMrei Mildren', 'Marie Mildren Young', 'Yung Mary Mildren' etc.)
-    - Negative examples: Names that are not the same person (e.g. Arei mr Remi.)
+    - Negative examples that include names that do not represent the same person (e.g. Arei mr Remi.)
   - A good fuzzy matching algorithm should be able to assign a high similarity score to these variations
   - <img src="../data/image/task1-image-1.png"  width="1000">
-- Final matching algorithm
 - Other considerations beyond just the name itself
   - Date of birth
   - Country
   - Politically exposed person affiliations
-  - Similarity is calculated as (1 - abs(difference)) / max(abs(difference))
+  - Similarity is calculated as ${(1 - abs(difference))} \over {max(abs(difference)})$
+    - e.g. converting the difference in date of birth to a similarity score
   - Prioritize results with
     - Exact match in name
     - Difference in date of birth <= 2 years